 Professional Bed Bug Removal & Pest Control

-We use thermal eradication (heat treatment) to get rid of bed bugs.
+We use heat treatment (thermal eradication) to get rid of bed bugs.
 This approach requires any fire alarm system to be disabled.
-It is carried out by specialist technicians who are solely dedicated to this form of bed bug treatment.
+It is carried out by our specialist technicians who are solely dedicated to this form of bed bug treatment.
 We use the latest technology in thermal blasting.

-Bed bugs are becoming increasingly difficult to control using chemicals due to legislation changes and chemical resistance.
-Heat treatment is fast becoming the best way to cleanse your home of these pests.
+Bed bugs are becoming increasingly difficult to control using chemicals due to legislation changes and chemical resistance they’ve built up.
+Heat treatment is fast becoming the best way to cleanse your home of bed bugs.

 Need help with Bed Bugs?Get a quote

 In London, the demand for bed bug treatment is increasing.
-It’s a growing problem and the general public is becoming aware of the existing problem thanks to the media talking about it.
+It’s a growing problem and the general public is becoming aware of it thanks to media coverage.

-The bed bug issue is exacerbated in London because of the need to share homes and the often high turnover of tenants.
-Tourism is also a factor that weighs heavily on the matter.
+The bed bug issue is exacerbated in London because of house sharing being commonplace and a city-wide high turnover of tenants.
+Tourism is also a factor that affects bed bugs.
 Londoners travel a lot, and London receives a very high number of visitors from all over the world.
 This increases the chance of infested suitcases contaminating other environments such as the tube, airports, luggage hold of planes, hotels and flats.

 Heat Treatment for Bed BugsGet a quote

 Our first visit

 Inoculand Heat Treatment relies on thermal blasting to raise the temperature of your home to above 56º C. The aim of this is to destroy bed bugs at every stage of their life cycle.
 A typical heat treatment takes between 4 and 8 hours, depending on the size of the area to be treated.
-Once completed, we reinforce it up by spraying insecticides.
+Once completed, we reinforce the treatment by spraying insecticides.

 Two weeks later

 After two weeks, we will return to repeat the operation using superheated steam and respray to ensure that no residual activity persists.
-In line with Inoculand policy, we prefer to do too much rather than not enough to ensure the service is effective.
+In line with Inoculand’s policy, we prefer to do too much rather than not enough to ensure the service is effective.
 Our Heat Treatment service is a 100%-guaranteed bed bug removal service.